15 Toxic Work Environment Signs You Should Never Ignore

 That experience follows you.
 It becomes part of your professional brand.
 If you are not mindful of it, it becomes the baseline you operate from, even when you move on.

-Here are 15 signs, some blatant, some subtle, that you are operating in a toxic work environment:
+Here are 15 signs, some blatant, some subtle, that you're operating in a toxic work environment:

-These things do not always feel toxic at first.
+These things don't always feel toxic at first.
 But they change how you think, how you move, and eventually, how you see yourself.

 So, what now?

-If you read this and saw pieces of your current job, you are not alone.
-Here is what I want you to sit with:
+If you read this and saw pieces of your current job, you're not alone.
+Here's what I want you to sit with:

-• Have you started to adjust to dysfunction in ways that do not align with your standard?
+Have you started to adjust to dysfunction in ways that don't align with your standard?

-• What early signs did you ignore because the job felt secure?
+What early signs and corporate red flags did you ignore because the job felt secure?

-This is not about being extra, it is an honest conversation that needs to happen.
-Your environment is shaping your habits, your energy, and your professional future.
+We need more of these honest conversations like this.
+Your work environment is shaping your habits, your energy, and your professional future.
 Recognizing that is the first step toward taking your career off autopilot.

 FAQs: Toxic Work Environments & Your Career Growth